 In November 2022, the Funding Board and Auckland Theatre Company (ATC) jointly embarked on a project to review the ATC operating model.
 As a venue operator the ATC faced additional challenges through the COVID period.
-The review is being conducted by Grant Thornton and Randall Arts Management, (consultants), using an approach designed to meet the needs of all key stakeholders.
-Two of our board members have spent many hours over the last year working alongside representatives from ATC and the independent team.
+The review is being conducted by an independent consultant, using an approach designed to meet the needs of all key stakeholders.
 The final report from this review is due in November 2023.